Harlington School

 Harlington School is a mixed secondary school and sixth form located in the Harlington area of the London Borough of Hillingdon, England.

 Ofsted

 On its most recent full school inspection in 2015, Ofsted rated the school as "Good": this was an improvement on the previous 2013 rating of "Requires Improvement".

+New Building

+Harlington School in Hayes, Middlesex, opened a new campus in November 2023, It was delayed and was a half term into the 23/24 academic year. replacing life-expired, split-level buildings.